 Ever wish you could do more with less?
-So do the folks at Mininch (pronounced like “mini” + “inch”), the Taiwanese company behind the Tool Pen.
-Inspired by the fruit-scented “Pop-A-Point” stacking pencils of the 90’s, the Tool Pen houses six interchangeable bit heads that can be swapped out by punching new ones into the back of the pen.
+So do the folks at Mininch (pronounced like “mini” + “inch”), the Taiwanese company behind the innovative Tool Pen.

-For example, if you want to change out your current bit head (say, a flathead) for a new one (say, a Phillips), you will have to remove the flathead, load it into the top of the pen and push down to pop out a new bit.
-That means that if the Phillips head is sixth in line, you will have to repeat this step five times.
-It’s a minor annoyance, but one that was hard for me to overlook.
+For example, if you want to change out your current bit head—say, a flathead—for a new one—say, a Phillips head—you will have to remove the flathead, load it into the top of the pen and push down to pop out a new bit.

 The Tool Pen is available in three editions and comes in a variety of colors.
 Click here to find the one that’s right for you, and while you’re there be sure to check out some of Mininch’s other nifty tools, like their multifunctional WRENCHit.